Choosing the Best Option for Your Family

 Need Help Deciding Which Path to Take?
 Call a Westchester County Family Lawyer.

-Friedman & Friedman, Attorneys at Law is a seasoned family law firm that has helped many families and individuals across Westchester County.
+Friedman & Friedman PLLC, Attorneys at Law is a seasoned family law firm that has helped many families and individuals across Westchester County.
 If you are unsure whether to pursue a legal separation agreement or a divorce, then Andrea Friedman and Sari Friedman are here to help you.
 Call us today at (914) 873-4410 to set up your initial consultation and take that first step toward your new life.

 Contact a Family Law Attorney in Westchester County Today